 Why bother to get a general inspection done on a Commercial or Multi-Family property when you already know a few systems need help?
 Why not just have these looked at by a contractor or a specialist in those systems?

-Here are three of the advantages to having a generalist inspect your property first rather than just having your contractor “take a look” or attempting to line up a number of specialists:
+Here are three of the advantages of having a generalist inspect your property first rather than just having your contractor “take a look” or attempting to line up a number of specialists:

 - The specialist is only looking at his specialty.
 For example, if a roofer is looking at the roof and sees issues (and they always do) but he does not notice that the building structure underneath needs seismic (earthquake) upgrades, then any work he does may have to be redone once the seismic retrofit work is done.
 Getting the whole picture first helps keep things coordinated and saves money.